How Can I Prepare for Rehab?

 Tie Up Loose Ends

-Many people, especially those with comorbid mental disorders or a lack of social support at home, need residential or inpatient care.
-Remember, this will mean that you won’t be able to leave the facility to take care of daily tasks until you are finished with your treatment program.
-Therefore, it best to take care of all the loose ends you will not be able to control once you are in treatment.
+Many people, especially those with co-occurring mental disorders or a lack of social support at home, need residential or inpatient care.
+Remember, this will mean that you won’t be able to leave the facility to take care of daily tasks until you complete your treatment program.
+Therefore, it’s best to take care of all the loose ends you will not be able to control once you are in treatment.
+Here are some steps to keep in mind:

-• Make sure a friend or someone you trust will be able to pay your bills for you while you are away.
-You can also set up automatic bill pay so that you will not have to worry that your rent and other important expenses are taken care of during this time.
+Make sure a friend or someone you trust will be able to pay your bills for you while you are away.
+You can also set up automatic bill pay if that’s easier and appropriate for your situation.

-• Your pets may need to be taken to a kennel or a friend’s house or, if you have more self-sufficient animals, someone can be arranged to look in on them while you are gone.
+Your pets may need to be taken to a kennel or a friend’s house.
+If you have more self-sufficient animals, someone can be arranged to look in on them while you are gone.

-• Many businesses have specific courses of action for just this type of issue so employees can seek treatment.
-Many employee assistance programs can even help you make sure your job will be protected while you are gone.
+You don’t have to divulge all the details of your treatment plan, but your employer will need to know if you’ll be taking time off work to attend inpatient care.
+Many businesses have specific courses of action for just this type of issue, so employees can seek treatment.
+Some employee assistance programs can even help you make sure your job will be protected while you are gone.

 Call the Facility